QuDPy: A Python-Based Tool For Computing Ultrafast Non-linear Optical Responses: Theoretical background and description of the algorithm

 where $\rho(t)$ is the quantum density matrix for the system which has evolved under the influence of the external optical fields.
 This, too, can be expanded in powers of the electric field as

-Each of these terms can be computed within the context of time-dependent perturbation theory by assuming that each of the $n$ fields interacts with the system at times $\tau_1 < \tau_2 < \cdots \tau_n$.
-The resulting expression takes the form of a series of nested time integrals and nested commutation operations.
+Each of the terms in this series can be computed within the context of time-dependent perturbation theory by assuming that the applied fields interacts with the system at times $\tau_1 < \tau_2 < \cdots \tau_n$.
+The resulting expression takes the form of a series of nested time integrals and commutation operations,

-where $S^{(n)}(1,2\cdots,n)$ is the susceptibility given as a series of interactions with the dipole operator $\hat\mu$ interspersed by propagation under the Liouville super-operator representing the system dynamics.
+where $S^{(n)}(1,2\cdots,n)$ is the susceptibility given as a series of interactions with the dipole operator $\hat\mu$ interspersed by propagation under the Liouville super-operator representing the system dynamics,